imfht/reqeusts_patch_example/README.md

 # A patch to python requests
 Thanks to [passos's](https://github.com/passos) reply at [https://github.com/requests/requests/issues/1604](https://github.com/requests/requests/issues/1604)
 ## Quick start
-I suggest use virtulenv manage the package.
-Test in python, not sure if it works well in other version.
+Test in python2.7, not sure if it works well in other version.

 ```shell
 cd /tmp/